-The Department has long range plans to increase the Café and Bakery businesses by at least doubling the hours of operation to include evening and weekend openings.
+The Department has long range plans to increase the Café and Bakery businesses by at least doubling the hours of operation to include evening and weekend openings but this cannot be accomplished with the current staffing structure.
 We have plans to add several more certificate offerings in order to be able to accommodate current and returning students and to respond to our industry's needs.
 These certificates include: Catering, Vegetarian, Cake Decorating, Chocolate Technique, Butchery, Bread, and Garde Manger.
 We do not currently have the instructional staff to implement these certificates.

 In alignment with the College's stated commitment to pursue Green initiatives, we also intend to increase our collaboration with Sustainable Ag, Shone Farm, and the local farming community.
 The Culinary Department is in a unique position to support issues of sustainability concerning the current food system.
-The College's location in an agricultural county and a gastronomic hub gives us an important platform and a unique opportunity.
+The College's location in an agricultural county and a gastronomic hub gives us an important platform and a unique opportunity for leadership within the larger AG and Hospitality industry. .

-We are embracing the re-engineering of our cluster by strategizing how to work together more effectively with other programs and departments within Agriculture, Nutrition, and Hospitality.
-We are also working closely with ESL with a Culinary for ESL program that is a great pathway for non-English speakers to enter into the program and ultimately into the workforce.
-The Culinary Arts Center is a showpiece of the College.
-The very public face of the culinary arts in a county that celebrates food and wine both culturally and economically has the ability to add to the College's already solid reputation, in a very unique way.
+We are working closely with ESL with a Culinary for ESL program that is a great pathway for non-English speakers to enter into the program and ultimately into the workforce.
+The Culinary Arts Center is a showpiece of the College and of Sonoma County.
+The program has a very public face and a leadership role in a county that celebrates food and wine, both culturally and economically, and has the ability to add to the College's already solid reputation in a very unique and lasting way.
 Ensuring adequate qualified staffing is essential to achieving this goal.

-These goals of interdepartmental collaboration, program expansion, business expansion, and educational environmental leadership are only possible with a commitment of necessary resources, including instructors.
+These goals of interdepartmental collaboration, program expansion, business expansion, and educational environmental leadership are only possible with a commitment of necessary resources that includes knowledgable and diverse instruction at its core.
 The business expansion, which will generate operational revenue, will require 1-2 additional full-time culinary faculty within three (3) years.